JOJ0/synadm/CONTRIBUTING.md

 ## Types of Contribution

+We've split the list of contribution ideas in two groups, which we think are equally important.

 ### Non-Programming

-* [Install synadm link FIXME](#) report back whether or not the installation process worked on the OS you're running.
-* Help prioritize what to code next: Pick a feature from the commands list, open a github issue in this repo and tell us what it is.
+* [Set up synadm](README.md#installation) and report whether the installation, configuration and update processes work exactly as described or could be improved.
+We don't have the resources to test on many operating systems, thus a quick GitHub issue telling us: "It even works on Fancy-OS" would help already.
-* Help keeping the [commands list](#implementation-status--commands-list) on our README page current.
-The Synapse project is steadily releasing new features for the admin API, we can't keep up with updating this list but still think it is a helpful overview for `synadm` users what is and what is not yet supported.
+* Help keeping the [Implementation Status / Commands List](README.md#implementation-status--commands-list) chapter up to date.
+The Synapse project is steadily releasing new features for the _Synapse Admin API_.
+We can't keep up with updating this list but still think it is a handy overview of what's supported and what isn't.
+* Help prioritizing what to code next: Pick a feature from the list you find in the [Implementation Status / Commands List](README.md#implementation-status--commands-list) chapter, open a GitHub issue and tell us what it is.
+If you don't find the feature in the list, please add it!
-* Help correcting the online help. `synadm`s documentation is almost entirely realised with the online help of unix commands `--help/-h`.
-Fortunately this can be rendered to HTML easily and can be found here online: FIXME synadm.rtd.io If you spot an typing/grammar/technical error please correct it and submit it to us.
+* Help correcting the online help: The end-user documentation is almost entirely realised with the typical online help of unix commands, an option named`--help/-h`.
+We believe that a top-priority in designing CLI tools is getting this information right.
+Spelling, wording and of course technical correctness are equally important.
+If it's not easily possible to stay brief and technically precise at the same time, we believe it is ok to prioritize precision over shortness.
+Fortunately we have automated rendering `--help` to HTML with the _Sphinx documentation generator_, [which can be found here](https://synadm.readthedocs.io/en/dev/index_cli_reference.html).

-FIXME

 ### Programming

-* Pick an open issue on Github FIXME link, start implementing and submit a PR.
+* Pick an open issue on GitHub or from the [Implementation Status / Commands List](README.md#implementation-status--commands-list) chapter, start implementing and submit a pull-request when you are ready to receive our feedback.
+  * If you would like "early feedback" even though you think your code is not ready yet, submit your PR already and set it to draft state.
+Ping us using @mention.
+  * It's ok to open a Draft PR even if you don't want our feedback yet but it helps you in any way.
+We won't bother you until you ping us.
-* Read the [Synapse admin API docs](https://github.com/matrix-org/synapse/tree/master/docs/admin_api), pick a feature, implement it and send a pull-request - see the [implementation examples chapter](#implementation-examples) for a quick primer.
+* Read the [Synapse admin API docs](https://github.com/matrix-org/synapse/tree/master/docs/admin_api), pick a feature, implement it and send a pull-request.
+Don't forget to check if the feature is listed in the [Implementation Status / Commands List](README.md#implementation-status--commands-list) chapter already, if not, please include the addition to the list in your PR (separate commit if possible).

 ### Submitting Your Work